junyanz/MCILBoost/README.md

 This package consists of the following two multiple-instance learning (MIL) methods:
 * MIL-Boost [Viola et al. 2006]: set c = 1
-* MCIL-Boost [1] [2]: set c >= 1
+* MCIL-Boost [1] [2]: set c &gt; 1

 The core of this package is a command line interface written in C++.
-Various MATLAB helper functions are provided to help users easily train/test MCIL-Boost model, perform cross-validation, and evaluate the performance.
+Various Matlab helper functions are provided to help users easily train/test MCIL-Boost model, perform cross-validation, and evaluate the performance.

 ## Acknowledgements